Problem Details for HTTP APIs

 Problem details solve this by defining a consistent envelope for error responses.
 A single parser handles errors from any API using the format.
 Five standard members cover the fields every error response needs, and extension members allow APIs to include domain-specific data like retry timers, request IDs, or validation errors.

 Adoption is broad.
 Spring Framework and ASP.NET Core include native support.
-Cloudflare returns problem details to AI agents and API clients across the entire network.
 The Zalando RESTful API Guidelines mandate the format for all error responses.
 Libraries exist for Python, Node.js, Go, PHP, Ruby, Rust, and Kotlin.

 Members